DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/format.md

 When being [exported to Excel](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/), the specified format is converted to an Excel format as follows:

 - **Numeric**
-Converted to the Number format, except for *"largeNumber"*, which is exported without formatting.
+Converted to Number format, except for *"largeNumber"*, which is exported without formatting.

 - **Currency**
 Converted to the Currency format.